benevanoff/Translated-Chat/docs/backend/README.md

 To manually run this backend you will first need to install the dependencies which can be done with this command: `python -m pip install -r requirements.txt`

-Then you can startup the REST server with the command: `python -m uvicorn http_server:app`
+Then you can startup the REST server with the command: `python -m servers.uvicorn http_server:app`

-Then startup the websocket server with `python websocket_server.py`
+Then startup the websocket server with `python servers/websocket_server.py`